39palakved/SmartContactManager/README.md

 *  Utilize Cloudinary for efficient media management, including profile pictures.

 ### **Technology Stack**<br>
-**Frontend**   : Developed with TailwindCSS for a modern, responsive design.
+*  Developed with TailwindCSS for a modern, responsive design.

-**Backend**   : Powered by Spring Boot for robust and scalable server-side functionality.
+*  Powered by Spring Boot for robust and scalable server-side functionality.

-**Database**   : MySQL ensures reliable and efficient data storage.
+* MySQL ensures reliable and efficient data storage.
+*

-**Cloud Integration**   : Cloudinary is used for handling and optimizing media assets.
+*  Cloudinary is used for handling and optimizing media assets.